Taking a 401(k) loan? 8 things you need to know

 Are you thinking about taking a 401(K) loan?
 401(K) loans give you access to money without using private loans.
 With a 401(k), there will be no lengthy loan application processes, credit score checks, high DTI ratio requirements, or requirement of a stable income and assets.
-The simplicity of 401(K) loans, however, comes with its challenges and terms.
+However, the simplicity of 401(K) loans comes with its challenges and terms.

-If you are thinking about taking a 401(k) loan, here are 8 things you need to know.
+If you are considering taking a 401(k) loan, here are eight things you need to know.

 1. You must pay off your 401(k) loan in 5 years

-Just like any other loan, 401(k) loans come with terms.
-If you are taking a 401(K) plan you will have a maximum of 5 years to pay it off.
+Like any other loan, 401(k) loans come with terms.
+After taking out a 401(K) loan, you will have 5 years to pay it off.
 Some exceptions to this rule may be considered if the money was used to purchase your primary residence, according to the Financial Industry Regulatory Authority (FINRA).
 In this case, you might qualify for longer terms up to 25 years.

 2. Some 401(K) plans do not have loan options

-Before you take out a 401(k) loan or make arrangements to make a purchase hoping to borrow against your 401(k), you need to confirm if your plan offers loan options.
+Before you take out a 401(k) loan or make arrangements to make a purchase hoping to borrow against a 401(k) plan, you first need to confirm if your plan offers loan options.
 Even if you have 401(K) benefits from work, it does not mean you can borrow from the account.
 Some 401(k) plan providers do not allow 401(k) loans.

 Plan providers are not required to offer 401(K) loan services.
-If your plan does not have this option, you will be out of luck.
-As you are signing up for your retirement plan, make sure that you understand all terms of the plan and loan servicing options.
+If your plan does not have an option to borrow against your 401(k) plan, you will be out of luck.
+As you sign up for your retirement plan, ensure you understand all terms of the plan and loan servicing options.

-3. A defaulted 401(K) loan becomes a distribution
+3. A defaulted 401(K) loan balance becomes a distribution

-One of the biggest risks that come with 401(k) loans or any other form of debt is the risk of default.
-When you default on a private loan, you can easily experience foreclosure, debt collections, and or bankruptcy.
+One of the biggest risks of 401(k) loans or any other form of debt is the risk of default.
+When you default on a private loan, you can easily experience foreclosure, debt collection, repossession, or bankruptcy.

-What makes taking a 401(k) loan a great choice is that no banks involved, mortgage brokers, etc. It is you who is borrowing from your retirement account.
+Taking a 401(k) loan is an exceptional way to borrow money because no banks, mortgage brokers, etc., are involved in the process.
+You are borrowing against your account.
 The money you take out is considered a loan because your retirement savings should not be used until you have retired.
+Additionally, you must pay it back within 5 years with interest.

 Read more: What happens when you default on a 401(k) loan?